cshuttle/homelab/homelab.md

         image: sissbruecker/linkding:1.33.0-alpine
         ports:
         - containerPort: 9090
+        # Add the volume mount to persist data
+        volumeMounts:
+        - name: data
+          mountPath: /etc/linkding/data
+        # This section adds CPU and Memory requests, which is critical for scheduling.
+        # Your 'describe pod' output indicated this was missing from your active deployment.
         resources:
           requests:
-            # Guarantees the pod gets at least this much.
-Crucial for scheduling.
-            cpu: "100m"      # 100 millicores (0.1 of a CPU core)
+            cpu: "100m"
-            memory: "128Mi"  # 128 Mebibytes
+            memory: "128Mi"
           limits:
-            # The absolute maximum the pod is allowed to use.
-            cpu: "500m"      # 500 millicores (0.5 of a CPU core)
+            cpu: "500m"
-            memory: "256Mi"  # 256 Mebibytes
+            memory: "256Mi"
+      # Define the volume using the PersistentVolumeClaim
+      volumes:
+      - name: data
+        persistentVolumeClaim:
+          # This now correctly points to your PVC named 'linkding-data-pvc'
+          claimName: linkding-data-pvc
 ```